theme-next/theme-next.org/source/docs/theme-settings/posts/index.md

 #### Code Highlight Theme

-NexT uses {% exturl Tomorrow Theme https://github.com/chriskempson/tomorrow-theme %} to support code highlight.
+NexT uses [Tomorrow Theme](https://github.com/chriskempson/tomorrow-theme) to support code highlight.
 Default style is white (`normal`) and there are 5 styles to choose:

 * `normal`